-The red variety comes from France, Synonyms are Gauget Noir, Gouge Noir, Gouget, Goujet, Lyonnais, Neou, Neyran, Neyrou.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Gamay or Pinot Noir be confused.
-According to DNA analysis it is probably a direct offspring of the variety Gouais blanc; the second parent is unknown.
-The early ripening vine is very prone to Botrytis, It produces bright, acid red wines.
-It was first mentioned in 1843 as a variety of the Allier and Cher départements, where it was widespread in the mid-19th century, with several thousand hectares.
-After phylloxera disaster It was increasingly replaced by Gamay from the late 19th century.
-In the early 1960s, she still occupied over 700 hectares of vineyards, but this stock has shrunk by 2010 to only 10 hectares.
+The red grape variety comes from France, Synonyms are Gauget Noir, Gouge Noir, Gouget, Goujet, Lyonnais, Nérou, Neyran, Neyrou.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Gamay or Pinot Noir be confused.
+According to DNA analysis it is probably a direct descendant of the variety Gouais Blanc; the second parent is unknown.
+The early ripening vine is very susceptible to Botrytis, It produces light-colored, acid-stressed red wines.
+It was first mentioned in 1843 as a variety of the Allier and Cher departments, where it was widespread in the middle of the 19th century with several thousand hectares.
+After phylloxera disaster it was increasingly replaced by Gamay from the end of the 19th century.
+At the beginning of the 1960s, it still occupied over 700 hectares of vineyards, but by 2010 this stock had shrunk to just 10 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012